ant1257/kai_demo_01/trip_forecatsing_1h/model/info.md

-A folder for the models and their artifacts
+Contains the latest trained model in `.pkl` format (for inference).
+Also stores previous training runs in dedicated subfolders, including the model and related artifacts (metrics, figures, etc.).